Charlie Dobson

-Charlie Dobson is a British sprinter, who came second in the 200 metres event at the 2018 IAAF World U20 Championships.
-He was part of the British team that won the 4 x 400 m relay at the 2022 European Athletics Championships.
+Charlie Dobson (born 20 October 1999) is a British sprinter, specialising in the 400 metres and the 4 x 400 metres relay.
+An Olympic bronze medalist and European champion in the relay, Dobson made his senior individual breakthrough in 2024; he won a silver medal in the 400 metres at the 2024 European Athletics Championships, and won the 400 metres event at the 2024 British Athletics Championships.
+He was the surprise winner in the 400 metres final of the 2024 Diamond League in Brussels.

 Personal life

 Dobson is from Colchester, Essex, England.
 He studied at St Benedict's Catholic College and Colchester Sixth Form College.
-As of 2022, he is a student of aeronautical engineering at Loughborough University.
+As of 2022, he was a student of aeronautical engineering at Loughborough University.

 Career

 Dobson competes for Colchester Harriers Athletics Club.
 He won his first international competition, which was the Loughborough International meeting.
 He came second in the 200 metres event at the 2018 IAAF World U20 Championships, finishing behind teammate Jona Efoloko.
 Dobson had set personal best times in the heat and semi-finals of the competition.

 In 2020, Dobson set the British Universities & Colleges Sport record for the 60 metres event.
 In 2021, Dobson ran the 400 metres event once.
 His finishing time was the joint fastest by a Briton that year, tied with Matthew Hudson-Smith.
 He was selected in the British team for the 2021 World Athletics Relays, but injured himself prior to the event.
 The injury also prevented him from attempting to qualify for the delayed 2020 Summer Olympics; he had been hoping to make the British 4 x 400 metres team at the Games.
 He spent 10 months out with injury before returning in February 2022 at the Loughborough Indoor Open.